Table of Contents

 Millets are taking their position on the plate and becoming part of the diet of health-conscious people, not by force but by choice.
-The demand for millets-base products is increasing in the urban areas and thus creating ample opportunities for the new market entrants entrepreneurs.
+The demand for millets-based products is increasing in the urban areas and thus creating ample opportunities for new market entrants entrepreneurs.
 In this blog, I will take you on a millet business plan tour.

-Uniqueness of Millets:
+The uniqueness of Millets: